 As mentioned, aerogel is the most effective thermal insulator.
 Hence, it is accompanied by a hefty price tag.

-Furthermore, the expensive manufacturing process means that the cost is ultimately passed on to the buyers.
+Furthermore, the expensive manufacturing process means the cost is ultimately passed on to the buyers.
 Because of this, a silica Aerogel with dimensions 2.5 cm x 2.5 cm x 1 cm costs more than $50.

 Brittleness